havu73/EVE/README.md

 ## Maintenance
 Since this project serves as my own exploration that never panned off to publications, I do not maintain this code and hence do not provide installation instructions.
-But, if you find that this can serve as starting point for your own research and want to adapt my code/ want updated features to the code, please reach out.
+But, if you find that this can serve as starting point for your own research and want to adapt my code/ want updated features to the code, please open Github tickets(?).

 ## References
 ```